seed-rs/seed-quickstart/README.md

 (Linux users may need to run `python3 serve.py`.)

 If you run into permission errors on `build.sh`, try this command to allow executing the file:`chmod +x build.sh`.
-If you run into persmission errors on `build.ps`, open Powershell as an administrator, and enter this command: `Set-ExecutionPolicy RemoteSigned`.
+If you run into persmission errors on `build.ps1`, open Powershell as an administrator, and enter this command: `Set-ExecutionPolicy RemoteSigned`.

 Once you rename the crate in `Cargo.toml` (The `name` field under `[Package]`), make the following changes: